-Steve Sensing is President of Global Supply Chain Solutions (SCS) at Ryder System, Inc., a FORTUNE 500® commercial fleet management, dedicated transportation, and supply chain solutions company.
-In this role, Mr. Sensing is responsible for the management, operations, sales, and financial performance of Ryder’s SCS and Dedicated Transportation Solutions (DTS) businesses leading a network of drivers, vehicles, distribution, transportation, e-commerce, and warehouse operations, as well as a shared network of e-fulfillment and “big and bulky” last mile locations dedicated to specific customers.
+Steve Sensing is president of Supply Chain Solutions (SCS) and Dedicated Transportation Solutions (DTS) at Ryder System, Inc., a leading commercial fleet management, dedicated transportation, and supply chain solutions company.
+In this role, Mr. Sensing is responsible for the management, operations, sales, and financial performance of Ryder’s SCS and DTS businesses leading a network of drivers, vehicles, distribution, transportation, e-commerce, and warehouse operations, as well as a shared network of e-fulfillment and “big and bulky” last mile locations dedicated to specific customers.
 He is a member of Ryder’s Executive Leadership Team.

 Previously, Mr. Sensing served as the Vice President and General Manager of the Technology and Healthcare industry groups for Ryder SCS.
 He worked with customers in the electronics, telecommunications, medical, technology, and appliance manufacturing industries, and his responsibilities included strategic planning, developing new products and services, and leading tactical execution for global operations.
 With a Ryder career spanning more than 27 years, Mr. Sensing joined the company in 1992 as General Manager leading the operations of Dedicated Contract Carriage solutions for regional accounts.
 He subsequently served in a variety of positions of increasing responsibility, including Group Manager for Ryder Dedicated; Director of Customer Logistics Distribution Management; and Group Director of Operations for Ryder Integrated Supply Chain Solutions.
 His experience includes overseeing the network design and operation of Ryder solutions in dedicated transportation, transportation management, network optimization, distribution management, sales, operations, engineering, LEAN, and IT.